Ford’s Stakeholders, Sustainability, ESG & CSR Strategy

-Ford Motor Company stakeholders, corporate social responsibility, corporate citizenship, sustainability, automotive business ethics analysis case study
+Ford stakeholders, CSR, ESG, corporate social responsibility, corporate citizenship, sustainability, automotive business ethics analysis case study

 A 2009-2011 Ford Fiesta (WS) Zetec 5-door hatchback.
-Ford Motor Company’s diverse corporate social responsibility (CSR) programs satisfy stakeholders’ interests for corporate citizenship.
+Ford Motor Company’s diverse corporate social responsibility (CSR) and ESG programs satisfy stakeholders’ interests for corporate citizenship.
 (Photo: Public Domain)

-Ford Motor Company’s corporate social responsibility (CSR) programs are designed to respond to the demands and interests of the firm’s stakeholders.
+Ford Motor Company’s corporate social responsibility (CSR) programs and environmental, social, and corporate governance (ESG) strategy respond to the demands and interests of the firm’s stakeholders.
 The car manufacturer impacts these stakeholder groups through its business activities.
-At the same time, the stakeholders are significant because they affect the company through their purchases and sociopolitical pressure.
+These stakeholders are significant because they affect the company through their purchases and sociopolitical pressure.
 Stakeholder behaviors reflect trends that impact the market, such as the ones outlined in the PESTLE/PESTEL analysis of Ford.
 As one of the biggest U.S.-based automobile manufacturers, the company addresses the needs of its stakeholders to maintain its industry position.
 Thus, improving corporate social responsibility efforts helps sustain Ford’s long-term development toward its aim of becoming the global market leader.

-Ford Motor Company’s comprehensive corporate social responsibility (CSR) programs address stakeholders’ interests and optimize the firm’s relations with target customers around the world.
+Ford’s comprehensive corporate social responsibility (CSR) programs address stakeholders’ interests and optimize the firm’s relations with target customers around the world.
 These programs establish the automaker’s sustainability and corporate citizenship, which enhance business competitiveness.
 Corporate citizenship makes the business more desirable and, thus, competitive, and strengthens competencies, such as the ones shown in the SWOT analysis of Ford Motor Company.
-In this regard, addressing the aspect of business ethics and related CSR issues helps improve the automotive company’s performance in the international market.
+In this regard, addressing the aspect of business ethics and related CSR/ESG issues helps improve the automotive company’s performance in the international market.

 Ford’s stakeholders are comprehensively addressed through various corporate social responsibility initiatives and programs.
 The following are Ford’s stakeholders, with customers having the highest priority: